 When you clean your skillet, never use soap because it can strip the pan's seasoning (ditto a cycle in the dishwasher or using a steel-wool scrubber).
 Instead, scrub your cast iron with a stiff brush and hot water, then wipe dry with a towel or set the pan over low heat until completely dry.

-A well-seasoned cast-iron skillet is virtually nonstick, so it's worth taking the time to season (or reseason) correctly.
+A well-seasoned cast iron pan is virtually nonstick, so it's worth taking the time to season (or reseason) correctly.
 If you have a new skillet or an old one you want to rehab, the method is the same:

 • Cover the bottom of the pan with a thick layer of kosher salt.

-• Add about half an inch of oil and place over high heat.
+• Add about 1/2 inch of oil and place over high heat.

 • When the oil starts to smoke, pour the salt and oil into a heatproof bowl to cool before discarding.

 • Using a ball of paper towels, rub the inside of the pan until smooth.

 Pictured Recipe: Strip Steaks with Smoky Cilantro Sauce & Roasted Vegetables

 Now that you have a beautifully seasoned skillet, it's time to get cooking.
 The joy of cast iron is its ability to get hot and stay hot.
 Here are a few ideas: